MicrosoftDocs/dynamics-365-intelligent-order-management/topics/extensibility.md

 [!include [banner](includes/banner.md)]

 Dynamics 365 Intelligent Order Management is built as a Microsoft Dataverse application that enables customers and partners to extend the application.
-This topic lists where you can find more information about how the application that can be extended to provide the functionality that your business requires
+This article lists where you can find more information about how the application that can be extended to provide the functionality that your business requires

 ## Terminology